Memories of Michael Lutin

 Michael’s interpretation of transits was an inspiration to a generation of media astrologers.
 He elevated the sun sign column in America as Patric Walker had done in Britain.
 Neil Spencer told me, Lutin was his favourite sun sign astrologer by a country mile.

-Writing in Planetarium, Michael managed to take ‘Jupiter’s one-year transit through your solar Fifth House’ for Gemini and turn it into something people would quote to each other over breakfast.
+Writing in Planetarium, at Vanity Fair, Michael managed to take ‘Jupiter’s one-year transit through your solar Fifth House’ for Gemini and turn it into something people would quote to each other over breakfast.

 Lutin would also read all the transits together and, like a detective, piece together the whole story.
 So Gemini would hear about her Fifth House, but also her financial issues, coming from those never-ending Capricorn transits.